EngineHub/WorldEditDocs/source/api/concepts/edit-sessions.rst

 ~~~~~~~~~~~~~~~~

 The "extent stack" is a term used to describe the many extents that are composed to create an ``EditSession``.
-At the very bottom of the stack is the ``World`` that the changes will be committed to.
+At the very bottom of the stack (and executed last) is the ``World`` that the changes will be committed to.
 That extent is wrapped in
 other extents that all apply various fixes for oddities with Minecraft, and then the first event is posted with a stage
 of ``Stage.BEFORE_CHANGE``.
 The resulting extent is used for ``EditSession.rawSetBlock()``.
 Then, that extent
 is wrapped in some reordering / batching extents, and another event is posted with a stage of ``Stage.BEFORE_REORDER``.